 Being busy should not be an excuse.
 You can always go for a walk on a safe trail in the park early in the morning, or if your schedule won’t really let you be with them on the weekdays, you can always accompany your older parent during the weekends.

 - Scrapbook the Moments

 Nobody knows whether an individual will suffer from Alzheimer’s disease or not.
 Although there are people who could be at higher risk of such disease, it could not be accurately predicted.
 Hence, sharing memories with our elderly loved ones every day would be a good practice and documenting these moments would be even better.

 Give yourself and your senior loved ones something to look into when they get older through crafting a scrapbook together.

 Who would not love going out to a park or lake and sharing fun conversations with the whole family?
 Your older parents might not have the courage to put it into words but they would surely love to go out on a picnic with the whole family.

 It would even be great to invite all your other siblings and their families to the picnic so your parents can see them too.
-Also, even if your parents are already physically dependent, you won’t need to worry because you can always hire Home Health Care in Vermont to accompany them during your picnic.
+Also, even if your parents are already physically dependent, you won’t need to worry because you can always hire Home Health in Vermont to accompany them during your picnic.